 Ecological consultants have reported on the impacts and changes that may be expected with a warming climate.
 Here is a summary of the information provided specifically for North Sydney Council.
-The following comes from the Natural Area Survey - Final Report Sep 2010 by P & J Smith (Ecological Consultants):
+The following comes from the North Sydney Natural Area Survey 2010 by P & J Smith (2MB)

 "Anthropogenic climate change and its impacts are listed as key threatening processes in the Commonwealth"